freeCodeCamp/guide/src/pages/sql/sql-create-table/index.md

 This guide is an overview to the basics of the SQL `CREATE TABLE` functions.

-We will be using MySQL for all examples throughout these freeCodeCamp SQL guides.
-MySQL is a used frequently on websites for the backend database, 2) it's free, and is fun and easy to use.
+We will be using MySQL for all examples throughout these freeCodeCamp SQL guides because
+1) MySQL is used frequently on websites for the backend database.
+2) It's free, and is fun and easy to use.

 ## Covered in this Guide